JJ113355/CovidSqlAnalysis/README.md

 ### Data Visualization using Power BI
 The final step of this project is to visualize the data.
+The software I used was Power BI where I created the report [CovidReport.pdf](https://github.com/JJ113355/CovidSqlAnalysis/blob/main/Reports/CovidReport.pdf).